 In an interesting twist, Masahiro Chono knew soccer, in which he based his powerful kicks.

 Japanese Politeness: While the wrestlers coming out of here are notorious for being anything but, the crowds who attend New Japan have become increasingly nice and subdued as time went on.
 It used to they'd riot, against the Evil Foreigners such as when Vader beat Antonio Inoki.
-Later when Alex Koslov demanded that they rise for the singing of the Russian National Anthem, they complied and politely clapped when he was done!
+Later at NJPW Power Struggle 2012 when Alex Koslov demanded that they rise for the singing of the Russian National Anthem, they complied and politely clapped when he was done!

 The former yokozuna Koji Kitao.
 He had a notorious hostility with Riki Choshu, who thought Kitao didn't deserve his push, and was fired for taunting him with ethnic discriminationnote Choshu is Korean-Japanese.